xmusphlkg/CNIDS/Report/information/Measles.md

-Measles is a highly contagious viral disease that affects individuals of all age groups.
-It is caused by the Measles virus (MeV) and is characterized by symptoms such as fever, cough, runny nose, conjunctivitis, and a distinct red rash.
-Measles can lead to severe complications and even death, particularly among vulnerable populations such as young children and those with weakened immune systems.
+Measles, also known as rubeola, is a contagious viral infection primarily affecting children.
+It is caused by the measles virus, a member of the Paramyxoviridae family.
+Measles spreads through respiratory droplets and typically presents with symptoms including fever, cough, runny nose, red eyes, and a distinctive rash.
+Despite being preventable through vaccination, measles continues to be a significant global public health concern.

-Historical Context and Discovery:
-Measles has afflicted human populations for centuries.
-Its first description was provided by a Persian physician named Rhazes in the 10th century.
-However, the global impact of the disease became more evident during the 18th and 19th centuries, when outbreaks occurred across various continents and resulted in high rates of illness and death.
-In the 19th century, measles was identified as a distinct disease separate from other childhood rashes, and a vaccine was introduced in the 1960s.

-Prevalence:
+Epidemiology:

-Measles is present throughout the world, although its frequency varies across different regions.
-Prior to the implementation of widespread vaccination campaigns, measles was endemic in most countries and regularly caused outbreaks.
-However, significant progress has been made in reducing measles transmission and associated mortality through vaccination efforts.
+Global Prevalence: Measles is found worldwide, but its prevalence varies geographically.
+Before widespread vaccination, measles was nearly universal in childhood.
+Since the introduction of the vaccine in the 1960s, significant progress has been made in reducing measles cases and deaths.
+However, measles remains endemic in many parts of the world, especially in developing countries with limited access to vaccination programs.

-Transmission Routes:
-Measles is primarily transmitted through respiratory droplets when an infected person coughs or sneezes.
-The virus can survive on surfaces and in the air for up to two hours, which contributes to its highly contagious nature.
-It is estimated that 90% of susceptible individuals who come into close contact with an infected person will contract the disease.
+Transmission Routes: Measles primarily spreads through respiratory droplets.
+Infected individuals can transmit the virus to others through coughing, sneezing, or direct contact with nasal or throat secretions.
+The virus can survive in the air or on surfaces for up to two hours, making it highly contagious.

-Affected Populations:
-Measles can affect individuals of all ages who have not been vaccinated or have not previously had the disease.
-However, infants and young children are particularly vulnerable to experiencing severe complications.
-Unvaccinated individuals, malnourished children, and those with weakened immune systems are at a higher risk of developing severe cases of measles.
+Affected Populations: Measles primarily affects children, particularly those who have not received the vaccine.
+However, individuals of any age, including adults, can contract measles if they have not been immunized or have not previously had the infection.
+Infants who are too young to receive the vaccine and individuals with weakened immune systems are particularly vulnerable.

-Key Statistics:
-1. According to the World Health Organization (WHO), there were an estimated 207,500 global deaths related to measles in 2019.
-2. Measles cases have been declining worldwide due to vaccination efforts, but from 2016 to 2019, there was a resurgence, including significant outbreaks in several countries.
-3. In 2020, disruptions caused by the COVID-19 pandemic led to a decrease in routine immunization coverage, potentially impacting efforts to control measles.
+Key Statistics: Prior to widespread vaccination, measles caused approximately 2-3 million deaths annually.
+However, thanks to global immunization efforts, this number has significantly decreased over the years.
+In 2019, the World Health Organization (WHO) estimated approximately 207,500 measles deaths worldwide, equivalent to approximately 567 deaths per day or 24 deaths per hour.

+Historical Context and Discovery: Measles has been known for centuries.
+Ancient Chinese, Persian, and Arabian texts described the symptoms of measles as early as the 9th century.
+However, the first formal description of the disease was made by the Persian physician Rhazes in the 10th century.
+The virus responsible for measles was not discovered until 1954 by American physician Thomas Huckle Weller and colleagues.

 Major Risk Factors:

-1. Lack of vaccination: The most significant risk factor for measles transmission is the absence of immunization.
-Unvaccinated individuals are more likely to contract the disease and contribute to its spread.
+1. Lack of Vaccination: The primary risk factor for contracting measles is the absence of vaccination.
+Unvaccinated individuals who come into contact with the virus are highly susceptible to infection.

-2. Crowded living conditions: Measles thrives in areas with high population density, facilitating the spread of the virus among individuals in close proximity.
-3. International travel: People traveling to or from areas where measles is common can introduce the virus to susceptible populations, increasing the likelihood of outbreaks.
-4. Poor healthcare infrastructure: Countries with limited access to healthcare and vaccination programs face a higher risk of experiencing measles outbreaks and related complications.
+2. Travel to Endemic Areas: Traveling to regions with active measles transmission increases the risk of contracting the disease.
+Unvaccinated individuals traveling to countries with low immunization rates or ongoing outbreaks are particularly vulnerable.

+3. Lack of Healthcare Infrastructure: Limited access to healthcare services, particularly in developing countries, contributes to low immunization rates and increases the risk of measles outbreaks.

-Impact on Different Regions and Populations:
+Impact on Regions and Populations:
-The incidence and prevalence of measles vary across regions due to differences in vaccination coverage, healthcare infrastructure, and disease surveillance.
-Sub-Saharan Africa and Southeast Asia have historically had the highest burden of measles cases, while high-income regions with high vaccination rates have seen significantly lower incidence rates.
-However, even developed countries can experience measles outbreaks when vaccination rates decrease.

-In conclusion, despite the availability of effective vaccines, measles remains a significant global health concern.
-It is crucial to improve vaccination coverage, promptly detect outbreaks, and implement effective management strategies to control measles transmission, prevent outbreaks, and safeguard vulnerable populations.
+Prevalence Rates: The prevalence of measles varies globally.
+Regions such as Africa, Southeast Asia, and the Western Pacific have higher incidence rates compared to countries with robust vaccination programs.
+In contrast, regions like the Americas, Europe, and the Eastern Mediterranean have achieved significant reductions in measles cases, primarily due to vaccination efforts.

+Affected Demographics: Measles can affect individuals of any age and demographic; however, outbreaks often occur in populations with lower vaccine coverage.
+These include communities with vaccine hesitancy, marginalized populations, and areas with weak healthcare infrastructure.
+Additionally, overcrowded settings such as refugee camps and schools can facilitate rapid measles transmission.

+In conclusion, measles is a highly contagious viral infection that remains a significant global public health concern.
+Although vaccination has dramatically reduced measles cases and deaths, outbreaks still occur, particularly in regions with limited access to immunization programs.
+Lack of vaccination, travel to endemic areas, and limited healthcare infrastructure are the primary risk factors for measles transmission.
+Efforts to increase vaccination coverage and strengthen healthcare systems are essential to further control and prevent the spread of measles.